IUPUI ScholarWorks Communities and Collections

 Communities and collections are the structuring mechanisms by which content is arranged.
 Communities may contain any number of other communities ("sub-communities") and any number of collections, but they don't contain individual items (records, with associated files).
 Collections may contain any number of individual items, but only items.
 Other than these restrictions, there is considerable flexibility in the arrangement of communities and collections.

-Top-level communities and sub-communities tend to correspond to IUPUI academic or administrative units (e.g., a department, institute, or research center) that produce research and scholarly work.
+Top-level communities and sub-communities tend to correspond to IU Indianapolis academic or administrative units (e.g., a department, institute, or research center) that produce research and scholarly work.
 Collections can be organized around a topic, or by type of information (such as working papers or datasets) or by any other sorting method a community finds useful in organizing its digital items.
 Many types of collections are possible and will be considered on a case-by-case basis.
-The IUPUI Libraries reserve the right to determine and to change the location of collections and communities.
+The IU Indianapolis Libraries reserve the right to determine and to change the location of collections and communities.
 To start a new collection, please fill out the request form.

 Each community and collection has its own entry page which can display relevant information, images, and links for that group.